About North Richmond Community Health

 We work with everybody in this community and try to deliver services that work for all people regardless of their background.

 We’re experts in working effectively with migrant and refugee clients.
-We share this knowledge with other organisations through our program The Centre, for Culture Ethnicity and Health (CEH).
+We share this knowledge with other organisations through our program the Centre, for Culture, Equity and Health (CEH).
 CEH helps Victorian organisations deliver and improve their services so they are easy to access and provide fair treatment to migrant and refugee clients.

 North Richmond Community Health’s current building opened in late 2012.
 At that time, North Richmond Community Health was given the honour of an Aboriginal name by Wurundjeri Senior Elder Doreen Garvey-Wandin: Wulempuri-Kertheba, which translates from Woi wurrung as ‘staying healthy together’ in the Woi Wurrung language.